idvorkin/idvorkin.github.io/_d/90days.md

 Inheriting a team and changing it.
 Managing the tension between short-term and long-term goals.
 Working team restructuring and organizational architecture issues in parallel.
 Putting in place new team processes.

-#### Avoiding traps
+#### Avoid the anti-patterns

 - **Criticizing the previous leadership**.
 - **Keeping the existing team too long**.
 - **Not balancing stability and change**.
 - **Not working on organizational alignment and team development in parallel**.
 A ship's captain cannot make the right choices about his crew without knowing the destination, the route, and the ship.
 Likewise, you can't build your team in isolation from changes in strategic direction, structure, processes, and skill bases.
 - **Not holding on to the good people**.
-- **Undertaking team building before the core is in place**.
+- **Team building before the core is in place**.
+It can be demoralizing if you're pushing out people who you've just bonded with
 - **Making implementation-dependent decisions too early**.
 - **Trying to do it all yourself**.

 #### Be a class act

-During every phase of the team-evolution process, take pains to treat _everyone_ with respect.
-Even if people in your unit agree that a particular person should be replaced, your reputation will suffer if they view your actions as unfair.
-Do what you can to show people the care with which you are assessing team members' capabilities and the fit between jobs and individuals.
+Always treat _everyone_ with respect.
+Even if people think someone should be replaced, your reputation will suffer if you seem unfair or an asshole.
+Show you care even while assessing team members' capabilities and the fit between jobs and individuals.
 Your direct reports will form lasting impressions of you based on how you manage this part of your job.

 ### 8. Create Alliances